 Update the settings on your web browsers

 All web browsers should be set to automatically clear your browsing history and cache after each session.
-Contact the 24/7 Help Desk for assistance in applying these settings to your preferred web browser.
+Contact the 24/7 IT Help Desk for assistance in applying these settings to your preferred web browser.

 Verify your antivirus software is up to date

 Remove any sensitive or confidential data

 Prior to your travels, remove any sensitive or confidential data from your laptop.
 This includes student information (grades, comments on student work, and any other information that is not available in a public directory), proprietary information (including unpublished research), University business or planning documents, personal information (including financial information), and any other materials that should not be made public.
 Materials related to the travel arrangements, presentations, supporting materials, educational information, and any other public domain documents can reside on the laptop.